ProfessorSalty/studytopics/study_topics.md

 ### What is SHA?

+The Secure Hash Algorithm is a one-way hash function that is meant for signatures rather than cryptographic encryption.
+It always outputs a 160-bit number that can be used to verify the integrity of the data.

 # Immutable Data Structures
 ### What are they?
-Immutable data structures are any data structure whose value cannot change.
+Immutable data structures are any data structure whose value or state cannot change.
 In practice, most "immutable" data structures are actually _persistant_ data structures.
 The difference is that while immutable data structures absolutely cannot change their value, persistant data structures can, though they always